 Sarah has been volunteering for No Panic Sheffield for two and a half years.
 Originally from Birmingham, I moved to Sheffield 6 years ago to study Psychology at Undergraduate and Masters level.
 She is mostly interested in how mental health affects different people, and has done projects on how different people are affected by the internet, and how different people react to weight gain.
 She was diagnosed with Generalised Anxiety Disorder in 2015, and embarked on lots of research, self-help books, and online articles about how to cope with this new, complicated way of life.
 At the same time she has always been interested in mental health and have dreams of becoming a Psychologist one day.
 That, and her odd love of public speaking meant that facilitating at No Panic Sheffield was a no-brainer - she is still so glad to have been taken on.
 For her, volunteering is not only work experience, it's a commitment to your co-volunteers and your group members.
 It's about learning something new about someone every session, and learning about yourself.
 Interesting fact - she has have a really good long term memory and can quote most of her favourite films and TV programmes off by heart.
 Can't remember what she had for lunch earlier though!
 She also enjoys reality TV, eating sweets and hugging cats.

 Paul (Jul 2016 - present)

 Paul was a No Panic Sheffield group member before becoming a facilitator.
-He had CFS and agoraphobia in the past, general anxiety more recently.
+He had CFS in the past and has agoraphonia and general anxiety more recently.
 He cares for a parent with epilepsy.
-Paul facilitates because others in No Panic Sheffieldin the past such as Lorien and Brendan have done the same for him.
+Paul facilitates because others in No Panic Sheffield in the past such as Lorien and Brendan have done the same for him.
 Interesting fact - Paul believes philosophy is an important part of mental health, practices meditation, cycles and walks.